chapeaulinux/build-kit/kickstart/README.md

 # Chapeau Kickstarts

 These files are used to build the Chapeau live image with the livecd-creator tool.
 The main kickstart file to call is chapeau-{version}.ks

-Starting from Chapeau 21 the main kickstart has been split into multiple kickstarts.
+From Chapeau 21 the main kickstart was split into multiple kickstarts.
-Therefore to build Chapeau 21 the following kickstarts are required;
+Therefore to build Chapeau 23 the following kickstarts are required;

-chapeau-21.ks
+chapeau-23.ks
-chapeau-base-21.ks
+chapeau-base-23.ks
-chapeau-repos-21.ks
+chapeau-repos-23.ks
-chapeau-packages-21.ks
+chapeau-packages-23.ks